Field Note #3

 More Than Stick-and-Rudder Skill

 That is why this role cannot be reduced to stick-and-rudder ability alone.
-The pilot has to carry not just the aircraft, but a broader field awareness that connects weather, terrain, animal movement, emergency planning, and operational judgement.
-None of that is visible in the usual mythology of bush flying.
-But without it, the aircraft quickly stops being an asset and starts becoming another liability in the landscape.
+The pilot has to carry not just the aircraft, but a wider field awareness that connects weather, terrain, animal movement, emergency planning, and operational judgement.
+Very little of that survives inside the usual mythology of bush flying, which is one reason that mythology should be treated with care.

-These notes form part of the operational thinking that grew out of Fly4Elephants and continues to shape a more durable next chapter.
+This note forms part of the operational thinking that grew out of Fly4Elephants, was sharpened by wider remote flying experience, and continues to shape a more durable next chapter.